shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 ## Exercise 3: String Posers
 What happens if the user enters a string (e.g., "four") instead of an integer?
 Try it out on your program.<br>

 By default, C++ does not throw an exception when there is a problem with the I/O. We can change that by activating exception-throwing for this situation.
-Add this line at the beginning of your `main`.
+Add this line at the beginning of your `main`, before the program loop.
 ```cpp
 cin.exceptions(iostream::failbit);
 ```

 Run your `main` again and test using a string.
 Now what happens?<br>

-Your `cin` line now throws an exception if something goes wrong.
-We need to handle it.
+Your `cin` line now throws an exception if something is wrong with the input.
+In this case, `cin` received string input when it was expecting integer input, and the program aborted due to the error.
+We want to update the program to handle the error instead of immediately terminating.
 Surround your `cin` line (and lines that depend on that statement) within a `try` block.
 Add this `catch` block to catch the iostream failure, print an appropriate error message, reset the cin error flags, and clear the input sequence buffer:

 ```cpp
 try